ChrisAbdo/IS373-Hexo/blog/source/_posts/kernel.md

 # 1. Monolithic Kernels

-A monolithic kernel includes all the operating system services within a single large block of code running in a single address space.
+A monolithic kernel includes all aspects of the operating system services within a single large block of code running in a single address space.
 It can provide high performance due to minimal overhead from inter-process communication.

 Example for the linux kernel: Linux kernel.